How I Started Getting Up on Time

-You need to account for every little detail, form peeing to brushing teeth.
+You need to account for every little detail, from peeing to brushing teeth.
 At least in the beginning of applying this new routine, it’s been very useful for me to add in a few actions that were sure to wake me up, like doing squats or drinking some water.
-Even to a sleepy mind I have in the morning, 10 squats doesn’t seem overwhelming, but it gets the blood pumping.
+Even to a sleepy mind, I have in the morning, 10 squats doesn’t seem overwhelming, but it gets the blood pumping.

 But just writing out a task list for the morning likely won’t work.
 Here’s the secret ingredient that will fix that: interval timer.

 Interval timer app on your phone will read out pre-set tasks one after another in pre-set intervals.
 I use Timewinder, but have heard good things about Seconds on iOS as well.
 When you get up, simply run the workflow in the app and perform the actions dictated.
 No thinking.
 No inner lazy voice.